 Freedom of choice

 Let them have some parameters but then decide for themselves how to use that time.
-So for example, on the Xbox One parental controls you’re able to set it to allow Saturday/Sunday 2-3 hours of total play anytime between 8.30am and 5pm.
-That way you give a little freedom of choice to decide how he wants to use those 3 hours – all at once, or spread out but when its up its up.
+So for example, on the Xbox One parental controls, you’re able to set it to allow Saturday/Sunday 2-3 hours of total play anytime between 8.30am and 5 pm.
+That way you give a little freedom of choice to decide how he wants to use those 3 hours – all at once, or spread out but when it is up its up.
 Kids love this by the way since it feels like they have some control 🙂

 Play video games with them

-Another game I remember us getting for him on my Android phone when he was younger, was Puzzingo, a great little puzzle game that taught him to recognise shapes and patterns while trying to slot them into the correct cut out that matched.
-He absolutely loved it, and I ended up buying him the different themed puzzle packs like space, dinosaurs, cooking etc as he progress through all the different levels.
+Another game I remember us getting for him on my Android phone when he was younger, was Puzzingo, a great little puzzle game that taught him to recognize shapes and patterns while trying to slot them into the correct cut out that match.
+He loved it, and I ended up buying him the different themed puzzle packs like space, dinosaurs, cooking, etc as he progresses through all the different levels.

-So I’d look for games like this that give your child the opportunity to learn while playing too.
+So I’d look for games like this that allow your child to learn while playing too.